mikeliz89/react-task-tracker-yt/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+6.10.2025 Miika Kontio: use this to make it work set NODE_OPTIONS=--openssl-legacy-provider && npm run build

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.